golemfactory/golem-docs/src/pages/docs/creators/ray/conversion-to-ray-on-golem-tutorial.md

 ### Pass endplay library requirement to Ray

-Now that the app will be running on Ray, we need to inform it that `endplay` library is required on the cluster nodes.
+Now that the app will be running on a cluster, we need to inform it that `endplay` library is required on individual worker nodes.

 Replacing `ray.init()` with the following will do the trick:
 ```python